eWaterCycle/ewatercycle-HBV-bmi/README.md

 # HBV-BMI

-Looks like https://github.com/Daafip/HBV-data-assimilation but adjusted for eWaterCycle
+Looks like https://github.com/Daafip/HBV-data-assimilation but adjusted for eWaterCycle.
+Actual eWatercycle model can be found here https://github.com/Daafip/ewatercycle-hbv Contains model code for HBV without snow component.

 ## Overview of code: